-Janitorial Services of Pak Army Hospitals, a Critical Analysis
+Janitorial Services of Tertiary Care Hospitals, a Critical Analysis

 Objective: To identify the existing system of janitorial services in the army hospitals, and to give recommendations for standardized policy formulation in military hospitals.